 Today I want to talk about a very practical Workout Wednesday task.
 It is Week 48 2019, “Building Bar Charts that automatically combines small totals”.
 Before I deep dive into this specific task, I want to briefly go over Workout Wednesdays.
 Workout Wednesdays are weekly challenges to recreate data visualisations.
 They are compiled by anyone from the community, with the hopes of enriching and supporting each other in the data visualisation space.
-These challenges are a fun and a quick way to get more hands-on experience for Tableau.
-I enjoyed this weeks in particular as I can see a lot of practical use cases for day to day data visualizations.
+These challenges are a fun and quick way to get more hands-on experience for Tableau.
+I enjoyed this week in particular as I can see a lot of practical use cases for day to day data visualizations.

 The task for this challenge is to reproduce a bar chart that allows states to be classified as “All Other States” dynamically.
 What that means is, once you change the “Group States Contributing Less Than” parameter, states that do not meet the benchmark will be grouped together.
-I think this is a great case that shows another way for user interaction beyond “Top 10” Filtering, because now it allows the user to choose the benchmarks for comparison.
+I think this is a great case that shows another way for user interaction beyond “Top 10” Filtering because now it allows the user to choose the benchmarks for comparison.
 What I personally like about this challenge is the mixture of different components needed, which are:

 -LODs (Level of Detail)

 Level of Detail expressions (also known as LOD expressions) allows you to compute values at various levels.
 You can look at data at an overall level, data within groups and data across groups.
 Ultimately you have control over the level of granularity that you wish to compute certain calculations.
 There are three types of LOD expressions, fixed, include and exclude.
 LODs is a very complicated topic, but I like to simply the three expressions as such

 -Fixed = Will look at data values at an overall level

 -Include = Will look at data values at the most detailed level (Data within Group)

 -Exclude = Will look at data values across the group